Things to see and do - Sainte-Marie

 Tourist attractions Sainte-Marie : Things to see and do

-The St James Rum Museum, created by the company of the same name, provides an excellent insight into the history and farming of sugarcane, as well as to rum flavours, because the visit includes a tasting session.
-From the museum and distillery to the..
+The St James Rum Museum, created by the company of the same name, provides an excellent initation into the history and farming of sugarcane, and indeed to the tastes of rum, since the visit includes a tasting session.
+With the museum, distillery, and..